LogiTron Self Reported Market Cap Achieves $601.92 Million (LTR)

-LogiTron (LTR) traded flat against the U.S. dollar during the one day period ending at 15:00 PM E.T. on February 10th.
-LogiTron has a total market cap of $601.92 million and approximately $17.05 worth of LogiTron was traded on exchanges in the last 24 hours.
-One LogiTron token can now be bought for approximately $0.0005 or 0.00000002 BTC on exchanges.
-In the last week, LogiTron has traded 51.4% lower against the U.S. dollar.
+LogiTron (LTR) traded flat against the US dollar during the 1-day period ending at 12:00 PM Eastern on February 14th.
+Over the last week, LogiTron has traded 51.4% lower against the US dollar.
+One LogiTron token can now be purchased for about $0.0005 or 0.00000002 BTC on major exchanges.
+LogiTron has a total market capitalization of $601.92 million and $17.05 worth of LogiTron was traded on exchanges in the last day.

 - Zoo Token (ZOOT) traded down 2.2% against the dollar and now trades at $0.0652 or 0.00000239 BTC.